Chu Lam Yiu: Life and Career

-In 2022, she was placed under investigation for “suspected disciplinary violations” along with her son, Lam Ka Yu, as the Chinese government began cracking down on corruption in the tobacco industry.
+According to Forbes, she is one of China's richest women with a net worth of USD 2.4 billion in 2022.
+In 2022, she was placed under investigation for "suspected disciplinary violations" along with her son, Lam Ka Yu, as the Chinese government began cracking down on corruption in the tobacco industry.
 Her daughter, Lam Ka Yan, a Columbia University graduate, was named an executive director at the company amid the government probe.
+On 14 July 2023, the company was notified that the Changsha County Public Security Bureau had revoked the criminal compulsory measures against its ultimate controller Chu Lam Yiu and Board Director Lin Jiayu.